openstack-archive/infra-manual/doc/source/creators.rst

 governance changes needed by the rename.
 You can use the following
 criteria:

-For a project being added to existing official OpenStack project: Create an ``openstack/governance`` change and add a "Depends-On: project-changeID" of the change you make in the following steps to the commit message, and add a comment in the ``openstack-infra/project-config`` change that references the governance change.
+For a project being added to existing official OpenStack project:
+Create an ``openstack/governance`` change and add a "Depends-On: project-change-url" of the change you make in the following steps to the commit message, and add a comment in the ``openstack-infra/project-config`` change that references the governance change.
 You will also make sure the PTL has expressed approval for the addition in some way.

 When preparing to rename a project, begin by making changes to the files in the ``openstack-infra/project-config`` repository related